Busy Baby Shark Tank Update (Season 12)

 Photo Credit: instagram.com/busybabymat

-Beth revealed on her blog that she has spent 10+ years of her life traveling.
-She did a lot of solo business and pitch competitions that earned him a total of $100,000 prize money.
+Beth shared on her blog that she spent over 10 years traveling for her business, participating in numerous pitch competitions that collectively earned her $100,000 in prize money.

 What Is The Busy Baby’s Net Worth?